What is the Flu?

-Influenza, commonly called ‘flu,’ is dreaded by people world over.
+Influenza, commonly called ‘flu,’ is dreaded by people worldwide.

-What is influenza?
+What is Influenza?
 It’s a highly infectious viral illness that affects anyone of any age at any given time.
-Children, the elderly, and those with weakened immune systems are most susceptible and have a higher risk of developing complications.
+Children, the elderly, and those with weakened immune systems are most susceptible and risk developing complications.
 Australia generally sees a winter spike with different strains in circulation during the colder months.

-The flu is caused by an infection from type A or B influenza virus.
+The flu is caused by an infection from the type A or B influenza virus.
+Once acquired, it can quickly spread from one person to the other.
 Many come down with the flu, especially individuals who are not protected with the latest vaccine shot, due to the rapid mutation of these viruses.
-Once acquired, it can easily spread from one person to the other.

 Symptoms To Watch Out For